-An independent valuation of the Company's investment property land and buildings was performed by valuers to determine the fair value as at 30 April 2016.
+An independent valuation of the Company's investment property, land and buildings, was performed by valuers to determine the fair value as at 30 April 2017.
 The fair value movements were credited to profit and loss and subsequently transferred to other reserves under equity.
-As at 30 April 2016, management also assessed whether there are any significant changes to the significant inputs of the valuation.
+As at 30 April 2017, management also assessed whether there are any significant changes to the significant inputs of the valuation.

-The Company's investment property land and buildings consists mainly of plots of land with a carrying amount of EUR2,152,800 (2015: EUR2,075,100) together with other commercial buildings with a carrying amount of EUR398,600 (2015: EUR402,800).
-The investment property has been categorised to fall within level 2 of the fair valuation hierarchy.
-The different levels in the fair value hierarchy have been defined in Note 12.
+The Company's investment property land and buildings consists mainly of plots of land with a carrying amount of EUR2,197,500 (2016: EUR2,152,800) together with other commercial buildings with a carrying amount of EUR656,500 (2016: EUR398,600).
+The investment property that has been valued using the comparable method has been categorised to fall within level 2 of the fair valuation hierarchy whilst investment property valued using the capitalisation method is classified within level 3 of the aforementioned hierarchy.
+The different levels in the fair value hierarchy have been defined in Note 10c.